CAN-AM Fund Replication Class Action

 You may check on the progress of Class Counsel’s request for fees and expenses by visiting this website.
 Court Orders will be posted on the Documents page.

-Class Members may, but are not required to, attend the Settlement Approval hearing.
-If the settlement is approved, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
+Pursuant to the Settlement Approval Order, no Class Member shall be required to make a claim or provide evidence regarding their individual allocation.
 Instead, each relative share of the Net Settlement Fund allocated to a qualifying Class Member shall be calculated on the basis of that Class Member’s Can-Am Fund transaction data that is already in the possession of the Defendant.

-In order to communicate with you better and, in the event this Settlement is approved, and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the proposed settlement administrator Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.
+In order to communicate with you better and to assist in the mail-out of cheques, Class Members are requested to confirm or update their contact information by sending an email to the settlement administrator, Epiq Class Action Services Canada, Inc. at info@canamfundclassaction.ca or through the change of address link here.

 The Notice of Proposed Settlement and this FAQ summarize the proposed Settlement.
 More details are in the Settlement Agreement, which you can view on the Documents page.